Turn left onto 43rd Ave SW and go approximately 0.5 miles.

 Field Day activity is very informal, running a mix of bands and modes.
 The Steele County EOC trailer will be on site.

 Be sure to stop, put your feet up, and sit a while.
 Take a turn at the console, dupe checking, or just enjoy the afternoon.

-Check out some of the pictures from 2009.
+Check out some of the pictures from the past.

 Updated information from Dennis NØRPJ!!!!